-Resources are materials that can be used to support an instructional session, build skills or assist learners in a technology training setting.
-They include quality lessons, effective methods, efficient approaches and excellent products for teaching about technology.
+Resources are materials that can be used to support an instructional session, build skills or assist learners.
+They include quality lessons, effective methods, efficient approaches and excellent products for connecting content to STEM and STEAM.

-Trainers, teachers, specialists, coordinators and professionals who help others to learn about computer and mobile technologies.
+Teachers, trainers, specialists, coordinators and professionals who help others to learn about STEM and STEAM technologies.
 You must have a registered vendor account to offer your materials on the marketplace.
 See Become A Vendor under the Share/Sell menu.

-We know you invested time, talent, and creativity into developing training materials.
+We know you invested time, talent, and creativity into developing your teaching materials.
 Your knowledge and experience are valuable, so we offer you the opportunity to receive a financial return on your investment.
 You can also choose to share your resources for free.

 Not at this time.
 We want to make it easy to find and get the resources on Teach About Tech.
 However, registering will speed up your checkout process because you won’t need to enter the same delivery information for every download.
 Look for the Join Now link in the top menu.

 Yes.
 You automatically own the copyright to any works of expression you create and it is not necessary to register your works.
 As copyright owner you control the use and distribution of a protected work by any other persons, whether it’s a whole work or just a substantial part.
 You should include a notice of copyright on your work.
 For all content included in each resource, you must either be the copyright owner, receive permission from the copyright owner, or ensure that the content is covered under fair use or other applicable laws.
 You can find more information at this link.

 Sure.
 Depending on the license you choose, you can set various conditions for use of your work.
 If you choose to share your resource for free, we recommend you select from three different Creative Commons licenses: